Azure-Samples/hdinsight-storm-java-kafka/README.md

 This is a basic example of reading and writing string data to a Kafka on HDInsight cluster from Storm on HDInsight cluster.

 __NOTE__: Apache Kafka and Storm are available as two different cluster types.
 HDInsight cluster types are tuned for the performance of a specific technology; in this case, Kafka and Storm.
 To use both together, you must create an Azure Virtual Network and then create both a Kafka and Storm cluster on the virtual network.
-For an example on how to do this using an Azure Resource Manager template, see [https://hditutorialdata.blob.core.windows.net/armtemplates/create-linux-based-kafka-storm-cluster-in-vnet-v2.json](https://hditutorialdata.blob.core.windows.net/armtemplates/create-linux-based-kafka-storm-cluster-in-vnet-v2.json).
-For an example of using the template with this example, see [Use Apache Storm with Kafka on HDInsight (preview)](https://docs.microsoft.com/azure/hdinsight/hdinsight-apache-storm-with-kafka).
+For an example on how to do this using an Azure Resource Manager template, see the [create-kafka-storm-clusters-in-vnet.json](create-kafka-storm-clusters-in-vnet.json) document.
+For an example of using the template with this example, see [Use Apache Storm with Kafka on HDInsight](https://docs.microsoft.com/azure/hdinsight/hdinsight-apache-storm-with-kafka).

 ## Understanding the code